edtky/mini-musical-neural-net/README.md

 3. Open the iPython Notebooks and follow the tutorial inside.

+## Data to train model
+Notewise text files of piano, jazz, and chamber (piano & violin)

 ## Basic Model Pipeline

 1. midi files for training goes into ***midi-files***